 As already mentioned, there are various things you can do in Ibiza, and since there is something for everyone, finding spots and places to go out and spending much more than you want is easy.
 Of course, letting loose and just going with the party is also recommended, but in order to really save some cash, you can always opt for great finds at hippie or flea markets.
 Besides that, planning ahead is highly recommended, as you can easily get carried away and spend more than wanted once you get here, so make sure to set some money aside, just in case.
 For some tips and tricks on saving money in Ibiza, check out our article on doing Ibiza on a Budget.

 Ibiza sightseeing is something that everyone should have on their bucket list, even those who are not that fond of exploring.
 There is just something special, a unique vibe that connects people from all over the world here because regardless of who you are, what your job is, personal preferences is and everything else, Ibiza truly is a home for everyone.
-Besides all that, it’s only here where you can find some breathtaking sights, and the fact that Ibiza is a great way to take your entire family just adds that special something.
 Overall, this island has so many things to offer, but these things, locations, and tours mentioned above are some of the best and must-see/visit/do things if you really want to experience Ibiza in the best possible manner.
+So make sure your phone is fully charged and happy exploring and photo taking!